 Middle Eastern Theater of World War I

 29 October 1914 and 30 October 1918

 The Middle Eastern Theatre of World War I created the Middle East as we know it today.
-Allied and Central Powers fought numerous battles – Britain and India defeated Turkey, and Turkey fought Russia amongst other forces.
-Four years of fighting, conflict, and bloodshed came to an end with signing a peace treaty on August 10, 1920.
-The Sykes-Picot secret agreement of 1916, which divided the Middle East into four zones of influence, was ratified in the Treaty of Versailles (Middle Eatern Theater of WWI 1914).
+Allied and Central Powers fought numerous battles—Britain and India defeated Turkey, and Turkey fought Russia amongst other forces.
+Four years of fighting, conflict, and bloodshed came to an end with a peace treaty, signed on August 10, 1920.
+The Sykes-Picot secret agreement of 1916, which divided the Middle East into four zones of influence, was ratified in the Treaty of Versailles.

-Spittoon engraved and enameled "Middle East Theater" and a map of showing the Sykes-Picot secret treaty.
+Spittoon engraved and enameled "Middle East Theater" and a map of showing the spheres of influence outlined in the Sykes-Picot secret treaty.